 It all starts with your interest, an application, an interview, and an introductory training.
-All adult volunteers who work on cases will be CORI’d (Criminal Offender Record Information) and cleared by the area police department.
 The qualities we look for in a volunteer candidate: commitment (including available time), listening skills, patience, asking open-ended questions (or being willing to learn how), thoughtfulness, being non-judgmental but firm when necessary, and care for the well-being of a community.

 If you’re interested in volunteering, please complete this online form.